julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 The claim that automation leads to lower control over our lives is very easy to debunk.

-If we had to measure of control over ones life it would be with low life expectancy.
+If we had to measure control over ones life it would be with low life expectancy.

 If automation lead to lower control over our lives then we would expect to see a lower life expectancy in nations that leverage automation more than other nations.